Joe Biden's economic plan: Will it convince American voters? | DW | 23.09.2020

 The former vice president's economic plans include a 10% tax on firms who offshore US manufacturing and would eliminate loopholes that help US multinationals to shield their foreign profits from the Internal Revenue Service (IRS).
 Projects that commit to rebuilding or strengthening domestic manufacturing would benefit from a 10% tax credit.

 Mark Zandi, chief economist at Moody's Analytics, told DW that the "carrots and sticks" in Biden's plan could have a meaningful impact on where US firms locate their manufacturing.
-But as well as winning the White House, it would also require a Democrats-controlled Congress, he added.
+But as well as winning the White House, it would also require Democrats control Congress, he added.

 "If the Senate remains under Republican control, it is difficult to see Biden getting much done legislatively, including implementing his 'Made in America' plan," Zandi said.